 Can I now use PDTs on my parameterized connection?

 Yes!
-You can, if and only if you're parameterizing the connection with user attributes.
+You can, but only if you're parameterizing the connection with user attributes (as opposed to directly through LDAP).

 Can the override be parameterized as well?

-Can I write my PDTs to a separate database altogether?
+Can I write my PDTs to a separate database server software/dialect of SQL?